DD2480-Group17/assignment4/README.md

 * Re-running the unit tests takes some time, which slowed the process re-running the tests a little bit.

-For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds 30 minutes.

 ## Overall experience

 * What are your main take-aways from this project?
 What did you learn?

 Learning how to contribute to an open-source project, and navigate through code that is not fully documented.

-* Optional (point 6): How would you put your work in context with best software engineering practice?

-* Optional (point 7): Is there something special you want to mention here?